yukiitohand/crism_toolbox/README.md

     "LUT_OBSID2YYYY"        : "LUT_OBSID2YYYY_DOY.mat"
 }
 ```
-What you should specify is `localCRISM_PDSrootDir` where the local databse is created and `localCATrootDir` where CAT_ENVI/ is stored.
-The others do not need to be changed unless you want to a specific database structure.
+What you should specify is `localCRISM_PDSrootDir` where the local databse is created and `localCATrootDir` where CAT_ENVI/ is stored (like `[localCATrootDir]/CAT_ENVI/`).
+The others do not need to be changed unless you want a specific database structure.
 CAT Toolbox needs to be independently and manually downloaded and set up.
 CAT toolbox may not be necessary, but it is recommended to download it.
-If you opt to use a different remote server, please contact me.
 With this setup, local database will be created at
 ```
 [localCRISM_PDSrootDir]/crism_pds_archive/
 ```
-Please look at more info at [crism_toolbox_json_moreinfo.md](https://github.com/yukiitohand/crism_toolbox/blob/master/crism_toolbox_json_moreinfo.md)
+Please look at more info at [crism_toolbox_json_moreinfo.md](https://github.com/yukiitohand/crism_toolbox/blob/master/crism_toolbox_json_moreinfo.md).
+If you opt to use a different remote server, please contact me.

 ### Add paths
 Second, Add all the subfolders to matlab search paths